 - Cloud Workload Protection Platform (CWPP): CWPP solutions provide protection against exploits, application safe listing, system integrity, network segmentation, system monitoring, and workload configuration.

-- Cloud Access Service Broker (CASB): Part of the emerging Secure Access Service Edge (SASE) model, CASB solutions provide data loss prevention, adaptive access control, threat prevention, UEBA, and policy enforcement.
+- Cloud Access Service Broker (CASB): Part of the emerging Secure Access Service Edge (SASE) model, CASB solutions provide data loss prevention, adaptive access control, threat prevention, User and Entity Behavior Analytics (UEBA), and policy enforcement.

 CSPM solutions provide greater transparency and visibility of the security posture of multi-cloud environments.